 The second fundamental problem with typical NDA agreements is that they are not enforceable in China.
 Chinese law allows for protecting trade secrets and for contracts that provide NNN protections.
 But if such a contract is going to be effective in China it usually should be written in Chinese, governed by Chinese law, and exclusively enforceable in a Chinese court.
 We discuss this issue in more detail in Section III below.

 II.
-Use an NNN Agreement Written for China
+Use an NNN Agreement Written Specifically for China

 You need a China-centric NNN agreement to protect your IP in China.
 The three “Ns” that make up a China NNN agreement are: non-use, non-disclosure, and non-circumvention.
 Consider each in turn.